-Treatment focuses on managing the symptoms of heart failure and will be personalised to the individual, taking into account whether or not they are still pregnant.
-There are specific guidelines for the treatment of heart failure and these include medications such as:
+Treatment focuses on managing the symptoms of heart failure and will be personalised to the individual, considering whether or not they are still pregnant or if they are breastfeeding.
+There are specific guidelines for the treatment of heart failure and these include the use of medications such as:

-- diuretics (water tablets) to reduce the build-up of any fluid on the lungs or the ankles by encouraging the kidneys to get rid of water as urine; - beta-blockers to reduce the rate and force of the heart's contraction, by reducing stimulation of adrenalin (which would normally make the heart beat faster); and - ACE inhibitors (angiotensin-converting enzyme inhibitors) to relax the smooth muscle around the blood vessels to reduce the workload on the heart and reduce the volume of the blood, making it easier for the heart to work. - Anticoagulants (blood thinners) to prevent dangerous blood clots from forming.
+- diuretics (water tablets) to reduce the buildup of any fluid on the lungs or the ankles by encouraging the kidneys to get rid of water as urine: - beta-blockers to reduce the rate and force of the heart's contraction, by reducing stimulation of adrenalin (which would normally make the heart beat faster); and - ACE inhibitors (angiotensin-converting enzyme inhibitors) - to relax the smooth muscle around the blood vessels to reduce the workload on the heart and reduce the volume of the blood, making it easier for the heart to work. - Anticoagulants (blood thinners) to prevent dangerous blood clots from forming. - facebook.com/cardiomyopathyuk - @cardiomyopathy - @cardiomyopathyuk